-Joshua Hogan’s paintings start wet on wet with fluid mark making - a mix of runs, drips, and splatters - slowly becoming mysterious forms he calls “wayfarers”.
-As Hogan paints, he turns the picture plane until his forms begin to interact.
+Joshua Hogan’s paintings start wet on wet with fluid mark making - a mix of runs, drips, and splatters - slowly becoming mysterious shapes he calls “wayfarers”.
+As Hogan paints, he turns the picture plane until his shapes begin to interact.
 Using a limitless palette, he layers transparent color to create perceptual depth.
-He intends for his forms to appear as if in continuous movement, traveling through a vast, abstract landscape.
+He intends for his shapes to appear as if in continuous movement, traveling through a vast, abstract landscape.
 Hogan uses a variety of painting techniques, from a dry brush over wet paint to a palette knife with textured color.
 These techniques emphasize his wayfarers.
 They communicate feeling through the glow of paint.

 Bachelor of Arts, 1997